YaegerKnight/ml-blog/_posts/2022-05-07-redaction-mvp-huggingface.md

 title: "A painless way to create an MVP demo using computer vision models"
 image: images/redaction-mvp-huggingface/demo-screenshot.png
 ---
+# 🚦 Motivation

 After the second class of the fastai course, we're encouraged to create mini-projects that result in models we can deploy online.
 Deployment is a huge field with its own complexities, of course, but having an option to get something out in the world that's visible and usable is extremely useful.

+In this post I will:

+- show how I went about thinking through the task
+- showcase some examples of small prototypes I built along the way
+- explore why you might want to have a minimal deployed version of your application in the first place!

 # 🐾 Step by step, iteration by iteration